 Before providing more detailed information regarding ADF Faces, it may help to have a brief history of the ADF Faces library and Rich Internet Applications (RIAs) and AJAX in general.

-As the development community at large started to recognize the need for a standard view-layer framework, the Java Community Process (JCP) developed JSF as a user interface standard for Java web applications.
-From the formative years of JSR-127 in 2001, through the first release in 2004, up to the current release (JSR-252) in 2006, the JCP has brought together resources from the community, including Oracle, to define the JSF specification and produce a reference implementation of the specification.
+In the 1990s, software vendors began to see the need for Internet applications to appear and behave more like desktop applications, and so they developed RIA frameworks on which to build these applications.
+However, these frameworks required that users install proprietary plug-ins in order to utilize the functionality.
+As web standards developed, and Java web applications became more prevalent, the development community at large started to recognize the need for a standard view-layer framework.
+The Java Community Process (JCP) developed JSF as a user interface standard for Java web applications.
+From the formative years of JSR-127 in 2001, through the first release in 2004, and up to the current release, the JCP has brought together resources from the community, including Oracle, to define the JSF specification and produce a reference implementation of the specification.
 JSF is now part of the Java EE standard.

-With JSF being a standard for building enterprise Java view components, any vendor can develop its own components that can run on any compliant application server.
-Oracle developed a set of components called ADF Faces that could be used on any runtime implementation of JSF.
-Oracle ADF Faces provided a set of over 100 components with built-in functionality, such as data tables, hierarchical tables, and color and date pickers, that exceeded the functionality of the standard JSF components.
+With JSF being a standard for building enterprise Java view components, vendors could now develop their own components that could run on any compliant application server.
+These components could now be more sophisticated, allowing developers to create browser-based RIAs that behaved more like thick-client applications.
+To meet this need, Oracle developed a set of components called ADF Faces that could be used on any runtime implementation of JSF.
+ADF Faces provided a set of over 100 components with built-in functionality, such as data tables, hierarchical tables, and color and date pickers, that exceeded the functionality of the standard JSF components.
 To underline its commitment to the technology and the open source community, Oracle has since donated that version of the ADF Faces component library to the Apache Software Foundation, and it is now known as Apache MyFaces Trinidad.
 This component library is currently available through the Apache Software Foundation.

-Unlike typical AJAX-enabled frameworks where most of the application logic resides on the client, with ADF Faces application logic resides mostly on the server, executing in the JSF lifecycle.
-The Java data model also remains on the server; the ADF Faces framework performs initial rendering of its components on the server, generating HTML content that is consumed directly by browsers.
-This addresses security and performance concerns that can result from sending too much data to the client, and simplifies marshalling logic.
+Unlike frameworks where most of the application logic resides on the client, with ADF Faces application logic resides mostly on the server, executing in the JSF lifecycle.
+The Java data model also remains on the server: the ADF Faces framework performs initial rendering of its components on the server, generating HTML content that is consumed directly by browsers.
+Rendering HTML on the server means that there is less client-side rendering overhead, which is helpful for complex components.

 RichPopup component may exist.